J. Barton Scott

 Biography :

 J. Barton Scott (Ph.D.
-Religion, Duke University, 2010) works on the global intellectual and cultural history of the nineteenth and early twentieth centuries, with a focus on South Asia and its transnational connections.
+Religion, Duke University, 2010) researches the global intellectual and cultural history of the nineteenth and early twentieth centuries, with a focus on South Asia and its transnational connections.
 He teaches courses on social and cultural theory, religion in political thought, and media and material religion.
-He is the author of Spiritual Despots: Modern Hinduism and the Genealogies of Self-Rule (University of Chicago/Primus 2016; Honorable Mention for the 2018 Harry Levin Prize from the American Comparative Literature Association) and Slandering the Sacred: Blasphemy Law and Religious Affect in Colonial India (University of Chicago/Permanent Black, 2023), and the co-editor of Imagining the Public in Modern South Asia (Routledge, 2016).
-His recent publications include the 2024 article “Heterodoxies of the Body: Death, Secularism, and the Corpse of Raja Rammohun Roy,” published by Comparative Studies in Society and History, which excavates the world of mid-nineteenth century transcolonial heterodoxy to reveal a literally corporeal formation of secularism intertwined with historical structures of race, caste, class, gender, and sexuality.
+He is the author of Spiritual Despots: Modern Hinduism and the Genealogies of Self-Rule (University of Chicago/Primus 2016; Honourable Mention for the 2018 Harry Levin Prize from the American Comparative Literature Association) and Slandering the Sacred: Blasphemy Law and Religious Affect in Colonial India (University of Chicago/Permanent Black/ Folio Books, 2023), and the co-editor of Imagining the Public in Modern South Asia (Routledge, 2016).
+His writing can be found in The Immanent Frame, The Revealer, Comparative Studies of Society and History, Modern Intellectual History, Journal of the American Academy of Religion, and elsewhere.
+Recent work includes the article “Is Anglicanism a Religion?: Empire, Establishmentarianism, and Thomas Macaulay’s Critique of William Gladstone,” published in Victorian Studies.

 Education: